JanssenProject/jans/docs/cedarling/integrations/postgres.md

-- CI exercises the extension through the `postgres_extension_tests` job in [`.github/workflows/test-cedarling.yml`](https://github.com/JanssenProject/jans/blob/main/.github/workflows/test-cedarling.yml), which builds with `cargo pgrx`, runs the `#[pg_test]` suite against a real Postgres backend, gates the committed `sql/cedarling_pg--0.1.0.sql` so the packaged extension SQL stays in lock-step with the `#[pg_extern]` set, and runs the end-user `install-binary.sh` path against a freshly packaged artifact so the binary install never silently breaks.
+- CI exercises the extension through the `postgres_extension_tests` job in [`.github/workflows/test-cedarling.yml`](https://github.com/JanssenProject/jans/blob/main/.github/workflows/test-cedarling.yml), which builds with `cargo pgrx`, runs the `#[pg_test]` suite against a real Postgres backend, and gates the committed `sql/cedarling_pg--0.1.0.sql` so the packaged extension SQL stays in lock-step with the `#[pg_extern]` set.
+  End-user `install-binary.sh` packaging is exercised separately by the release workflow (see below), not in `postgres_extension_tests`.
 - Release packaging lives in [`.github/workflows/release-cedarling-pg.yml`](https://github.com/JanssenProject/jans/blob/main/.github/workflows/release-cedarling-pg.yml).
   Push a tag of the form `cedarling_pg-v<version>` (e.g. `cedarling_pg-v0.1.0`)